mithrandi/clj-amp/README.md

 clashing with built-in types or custom types from elsewhere.

-Argument encoding/decoding is handled by two sets of multimethods in `clj-amp.argument`: `to-bytes` / `from-bytes`, and `to-box` / `from-box`.
+Argument encoding/decoding is handled by two sets of multimethods in `clj-amp.argument`: `to-bytes` / `from-bytes` (for "simple" types), and `to-box` / `from-box` (for "complex" types).
 Argument types for which the `-bytes` methods are defined can only be encoded as a single box item, which allows them to be used in composite structures such as `::list`.

-The primitive types are as follows:
+The "simple" types are as follows:

 - `::integer`

 An arbitrary-size integer; equivalent to `Integer` in the reference implementation.

   WARNING: Currently represented solely as a `Long`, thus values outside of